 Tim Kaine — Spanish

-Hillary Clinton’s 2016 vice presidential candidate, U.S. Senator for Virginia Tim Kaine, took a year off from Harvard Law School when he was 22 to join a Jesuit mission in Honduras.
+Hillary Clinton’s 2016 vice presidential candidate, Virginia Sen. Tim Kaine, took a year off from Harvard Law School when he was 22 to join a Jesuit mission in Honduras.
 He was questioning his faith and what he wanted to do with his life, and he was hoping the trip would help him find himself.
 He says his time in Honduras inspired him to enter a life of public service.
 It’s also where he became fluent in Spanish.

 In 2013, Kaine became the first senator to give an entire speech in Spanish.
 In the speech, he argued for immigration reform proposed by the bipartisan group known as the Gang of Eight.
-Kaine’s ability to speak Spanish was seen as a way to woo Hispanic voters, but instead came across as a cop out because Kaine was chosen over all of the Latino politicians being considered for the Democratic ticket.
+Kaine’s ability to speak Spanish was seen as a way to woo Hispanic voters, but instead came across as a cop out because Kaine was chosen over all of the Latinx bilingual politicians being considered for the Democratic ticket.

 Madeleine Albright — Czech, Russian And French

 There are a lot of details you may not know about Madeleine Albright, the first woman to serve as U.S. Secretary of State.
 For starters, Madeleine’s not her real name — it’s Marie.
 She was born in Prague and grew up speaking Czech, but the story goes that when she was studying French, Albright decided she liked the name Madeleine better than Marie.
 When she was young, her family lived in London for a period, and they eventually emigrated to the United States in 1948.